Astronomy (ASTR)

 ASTR 4000.
 Observational Astronomy.
 Units: 3

 Introduction to the operation of telescopes to image astronomical targets, primarily in the optical range.
 Topics include night sky motion and coordinate systems; digital imaging, reduction, and analysis; proposal design and review; and observation run planning.
 Projects include observation and analysis of both pre-determined objects and objects of the students' choosing.
 Presentations throughout the course using multiple methods of written and oral communication.
-Counts towards the General Education Writing Intensive (WI) requirement.
+Satisfies WI designation.
 One hour lecture, three hours lab and three hours supervision.
 Night-time observing required.
-Formally a topic under PHYS 485.
-Students may not earn credit for both courses.